davidmerickson01/davidmerickson01.github.io/installing_python.md

 * Click the "Documentation" menu item.
 * Find something that looks interesting.
 If you don't know, click on "Beginner's Guide" and read a bit.

-# Installing pygame
+# Installing pygame on Windows

 * We're going to use <https://www.pygame.org> to create 2D games.
 Click on "Getting Started" for installation instructions.
 Or do the following...
 * Click Windows button in left corner
-* Type "cmd" and press Enter.
-It will launch a program called "Command Prompt"
+* Type "cmd" and select "Command Prompt".
+You may need to right-click and "Run as Administrator".
 * Type "pip install pygame".
 This will run the "python installer program" and install the pygame package.
 You will see something like the following:

         Collecting pygame